Get all the medical help and information possible.

 Tachycardia

-Indication of perforation or infarction of the appendix--Sudden cessation of abdominal pain
+Indication of perforation or infarction of the appendix–Sudden cessation

 Treatment: